 4.2.3.
-Time to Process Certificate Application
+Time to process certificate applications

 All parties involved in Certificate Application processing shall use reasonable efforts to ensure that Certificate Applications are processed in a timely manner.
 Once the SSIA AuthCA receives a request from a RA it shall be processed within 24 business hours.